ministryofjustice/prison-visits-2/README.md

 rake db:setup to create db with seed data to set up prisons etc rake pvb:populate:visits to get some visits data

-Get a nomis api token here: https://nomis-api-access.service.justice.gov.uk/ The client.key file you create there is the NOMIS_API_KEY, and the token you receive is the NOMIS_API_TOKEN
+Get a nomis api token for the "dev" environment here: https://nomis-api-access.service.justice.gov.uk/ The client.key file you create there is the NOMIS_API_KEY, and the token you receive is the NOMIS_API_TOKEN